chadwickbureau/chadwickbureau.github.io/doc/historical.md

 the identifiers associated with people, leagues, teams, and so on, so this updating process should largely be transparent to users: over time, the quality of the data simply gets better.
-The way to think about this process is that we are not "changing" or "editing" the legacy mashup data; we are **replacing it block by block**, with a new dataset that is built directly from sources, and that we are able to improve iteratively going forward as we incorporate new sources of information.
+The way to think about this process is that we are not "changing" or "editing" the data values from the legacy mashup;
+we are **replacing them block by block**, with a new dataset that is built directly from sources, and that we are able to improve iteratively going forward as we incorporate new sources of information.